 The Right Format

 With the popularity of variable printing and the need for durable labels, the number of thermal transfer printer manufacturers has grown as have the number of printer models.
 They range from small desktop units to heavy-duty industrial systems.
 Fortunately, the mechanisms that drive the printing media are somewhat consistent.
 They all require a printing ribbon wound on a core, with 1″ and 3″ diameter cores being the most popular sizes.
 To make their printers more unique, some manufacturers deliberately designed their printers to use unique core sizes.
 Some require extra take-up cores, while others have special notches to lock the cores into their printers correctly.
 Ribbons are usually wound on cardboard cores, but plastic ones are also available which are especially useful in clean room environments.
 Some printers require specific leader strips to feed into the printer while others have special trailers at the end of a roll to alert a printer’s sensors that you are about to run out of ribbon.
 Some ribbons are wound Coated Side Out (aka face out) while some are wound Coated Side In (aka face in) to properly feed through a printer.
 The choices can be confusing and overwhelming!

 This is where EIM comes to your rescue

 Once we have defined the best label material for your application, we can easily recommend the best printing ribbon.
 All we will need to know is the name of your printer and the model number.
-Contact our Label Experts for assistance in you ribbon selection.
+Contact The Label Experts for assistance with your ribbon selection.